EyalYe/UsainWolt/src/Server/API Documintation.md

 ### Image Handling

-- Images are uploaded and retrieved using specific endpoints like `uploadProfilePicture` and `getImage`.
+- Images are uploaded using  `uploadProfilePicture`.
 - Image data is encoded in Base64 format in JSON responses.

 ### Error Handling